arainho/usbarmory/README.md

 ```

 #### Option 2 - ssh connection
-In this image `usbarmory-debian-base_image` usbarmory cames with predefined ipv4 address `10.0.0.1`, so set you ip address to `10.0.0.2` and connect to your usbarmory.
+The Void Linux image cames with predefined ipv4 address `10.0.0.1`, so set you ip address to `10.0.0.2` and connect to your usbarmory.

 Now you can log in with
 ```